Ineligibility of newly installed member could invalidate Oklahoma board vote on Catholic school sponsorship

 Phil Bacharach, spokesman for Attorney General Gentner Drummond, responded: “The Attorney General has consistently maintained that a vote of approval is unconstitutional and not supported by current Oklahoma law.
 He will carefully weigh all available options before taking any action.”

-Asked why Batt did not email the entire board, Bacharach said a memo sent only to the executive director and chairman is how the AG’s Office “typically responds” to queries.
+Asked why Batt did not email the entire board, Bacharach said a memo sent only to the executive director and chairman is how the Attorney General’s Office “typically responds” to queries.

-Whether or not Bobek was personally advised that he was ineligible to serve or vote drew this response: “No. The Attorney General’s Office provides legal counsel to the Statewide Virtual Charter School Board, not to potential members before they are sworn in.”
+Whether or not Bobek was personally advised that he was ineligible to serve or vote drew this response from the office: “No. The Attorney General’s Office provides legal counsel to the Statewide Virtual Charter School Board, not to potential members before they are sworn in.”

 However, House Speaker Charles McCall was notified Monday by the state’s top law enforcement office that his new appointee is ineligible to serve until November.